J-1 Visa Medical Technologist Jobs

 Check the two-year home residency requirement

-If your government or your home country's government funded your training, or if your occupation appears on the Exchange Visitor Skills List, DOL requires you to return home for two years before changing to H-1B or green card status.
+If your government or your home country's government funded your training, or if your occupation appears on the Exchange Visitor Skills List, DOL requires you to return home for two years before changing to H-1B visa or green card status.
 Confirm your situation with your designated sponsor before accepting an offer.

 Time your SEVIS registration with consular scheduling